tequilahub/unitaria/docs/index.rst

 It can be checked wether the results of `~unitaria.nodes.Node.toarray` and `~unitaria.nodes.Node.simulate` actually match by using `~unitaria.verifier.verify`.
-This also checks other useful things, such as the number of quibts in the circuit being correct.
+This also checks other useful things, such as the number of qubits in the circuit being correct.

 .. rubric:: Modules